-The credit institution decided to establish a Nomination Committee, formed by the members of the Management Body of the Bank that do not have an executive function in the credit institution, in charge to periodically evaluate, at least once a year, the knowledge, competencies and work experience of each member of the Management Body of the Bank and of the Management Body of the Bank as a whole, and report to the latter accordingly.
+The Bank established a Nomination Committee, formed by the members of the Management Body of the Bank that do not have an executive function in the Bank.
+The Nomination Committee periodically evaluates, but at least once a year, the knowledge, competencies and work experience of each member of the Management Body of the Bank and of the Management Body of the Bank as a whole, and report to the latter accordingly.

-16.2.1 Information on the relationship between the total remuneration and performance

-The Remuneration Policy within the Bank is connected with the Performance Appraisal Procedure.
+16.2.1 Information on the relationship between the total remuneration and performance The Remuneration Policy within the Bank is connected with the Performance Appraisal Procedure.
 Thus, the performance appraisal process is properly formalized and transparent for employees.

-According to Performance Appraisal Procedure, the performance appraisal system focuses on the following two basic elements:
+According to Performance Appraisal Procedure, the performance appraisal system focuses on the following two basic elements: 秒 VISTA BANK